mafe72/NESPi-Fan-Control-Board/README.md

 ----------
 For RecalBox:

-1. Make sure internet connected.
+1. Make sure internet is connected.
-2. Make sure keyboard connected (if working directly on the Raspberry Pi).
+2. Make sure keyboard is connected (if working directly on the Raspberry Pi).
 3. Press F4 first, then press ALT-F2 to access the terminal.
 4. User: root Password: recalboxroot
 5. On the terminal, type the one-line command below(Case sensitive):